broninx/rsc_iota_imp/contracts/simple_wallet/README.md

    - The transaction exists
    - The wallet balance is sufficient to cover the transfer amount
 3. If both conditions are satisfied, executing the transfer of specified tokens to the recipient.

+## Differences

+### Dialect differences

+The simple wallet implementation retains the same discrepancies with other diales identified in the previous implementations.

+### Implementation differences

+#### Aptos
+- Maintains a pending transactions array within each Wallet struct
+- Uses the transaction's index in this wallet-specific array as its ID
+- Transaction execution references this index

+#### IOTA
+- Generates a new unique ID (UID) during transaction creation
+- The UID is cryptographically derived from transaction content
+- Transaction ID is extracted ("unwrapped") from this UID

+#### Sui
+- No wallet-level transaction lists maintained
+- Transactions are self-contained objects stored on-chain
+- `executeTransaction` consumes full transaction objects (not IDs)